helidon-io/helidon/docs/mp/metrics/metrics.md

 ## API

-The [MicroProfile Metrics API](https://download.eclipse.org/microprofile/microprofile-metrics-5.1.1/apidocs/org/eclipse/microprofile/metrics/package-summary.html) prescribes all the standard interfaces related to metrics.
+The [MicroProfile Metrics API][microprofile-metrics-api] prescribes all the standard interfaces related to metrics.
 This section summarizes a few key points about using that API and explains some Helidon-specific interfaces.

 ### Metrics Annotations